Midway Church of Christ | Union County Florida | c. 1907

 On May 21, 1864, George enlisted in Florida’s 1st Infantry, Company I at Lake Butler for the Confederate States of America.
-At the close of the war, he would return safely to his home in Union County, but his father-in-law, Thomas Gaskins, was not as fortunate.
-He succumbed to wounds received in battle in 1864.
+At the close of the war, he would return safely to his home in Union County, and in 1869, married Civility “Sylvia” Gaskins, whose father had succumbed to wounds he suffered in battle in 1864.
 Sadly, she would die 4 years later while giving birth to their second child.
 In 1874, he married Sarah Dowling, and 11 more children were added to George’s family.

-As the war ended, I think about how much different life was before and after.
+In those immediate years after the war ended, I think about how much different life was before and after.
 All of the changes and shifts in the post-war period must have been challenging to say the least.
 But people like George kept moving, kept building, kept farming, and kept growing their families.
 He was active in and nurtured the surrounding community and left a long line of descendants to carry his memory.
-And luckily for all of us, he left us this place as well.
+And luckily for his community, he left this place as well.